 It’s easier to understand someone else’s differences when you have a more personal connection with them.
-Research has shown that , they feel closer to them, display more inclusive behaviour and become less prejudiced.
+Research has shown that when people engage with others from different cultures and backgrounds more frequently, they feel closer to them, display more inclusive behaviour and become less prejudiced.

 To build that level of understanding, set up some routines for casual social connection.
 Here’s a wide variety of activities to help break through the pandemic gloom and get to know each other virtually (tried and tested by the Fair HQ team 👩🔬).